nwisbeta/api-catalogue/catalogue/wrds/reference-data-standard-lookup/user-guide/quickstart.md

  and WelshGPPracticeMainSites in the namesace `http://www.wales.nhs.uk/namespaces/NSD/GP2GP`

+The full list of names and namespaces is available on the WRDS Website

+> TODO: Find a public version of the data on the WRDS website

 ## Search for GP Practices by Health Board

-Every GP Practice in Wales has a nationally assigned organisation code.
+Every GP practice in Wales has a nationally assigned organisation code.

 To retrieve a list of all GP Practice Codes within a specific healthboard, we can query the WelshGPPracticeMainSites table with a filter criteria on the attribute `LHBCode`.
 The value to filter on will be the organisation code of the local health board, e.g. `7A1` for Besti Cadwaladr University Health Board.